ArunGovil/ExpressLibrary/README.md

-# LibraryBackend 📚
+# ExpressLibrary 📚

-Local library back-end using ExpressJS, PostgreSQL and Prisma ORM.
+Library back-end using ExpressJS, PostgreSQL and Prisma ORM.